wonkes-manoa/wonkes-manoa.github.io/index.md

 ![](images/project-milestone-2.png)

-Milestone 2 was managed using [Wonkes GitHub Project Board M2](https://github.com/orgs/wonkes-manoa/projects/2):
+Milestone 2 was managed using [Wonkes GitHub Project Board M2](https://github.com/orgs/wonkes-manoa/projects/2).

 ### Milestone 3: better functionality

 The goal of Milestone 3 is to fix existing bugs, add pagination, polish wording in the website, and give admin functionality.

+![](images/project-milestone-3.png)

+Milestone 3 was managed using [Wonkes GitHub Project Board M3](https://github.com/orgs/wonkes-manoa/projects/3).

-### Effort Estimation and Record
+# Effort Estimation and Record

 We estimate how long each task will take, and record the time we took to solve them.
 We have put them in [this spreadsheet](https://docs.google.com/spreadsheets/d/1mKYhwtkPeEpYWLmeNfPVEjh9vIvu6zB9cQTB23BwNZA/edit?gid=0#gid=0).

-![](images/project-milestone-3.png)

-Milestone 3 was managed using [Wonkes GitHub Project Board M3](https://github.com/orgs/wonkes-manoa/projects/3):

 # Community Feedback